 Sensitive Destinations and Activities

-- Papakolea Beach (aka Green Sand Beach): Access to the beach requires crossing private property.
+- Papakōlea Beach (aka Green Sand Beach or Mahana Beach): Access to the beach requires crossing private property.
 Hiking and driving to the beach is discouraged to lessen beach erosion and for safety purposes.
 No swimming.

-- Queen Kaahumanu Highway (Route 19): The stacking of coral and/or rocks, removed from beaches, on or beyond the embankments of this highway is not advised.
+- Queen Kaʻahumanu Highway (Route 19): The stacking of coral and/or rocks, removed from beaches, on or beyond the embankments of this highway is not advised.
+Removing material such as rocks and sand from beaches is illegal.

 Our Island Brand